RomiBol/Data-Analysis-Projects/README.md

 <header>

-# Introduction to SQL project repository 📚
+# Introduction to Data Analysis Projects repository 📚

 - I am using Github's space to upload reports of SQL projects.
 - So far, this repository includes 2 reports: